CIS31/Systeme_Reparti_TCP/README.md

 # Systeme_Reparti_TCP

 ## Overview
-This project aims to develop a **distributed system** where multiple machines in a lab environment collaborate to achieve a common goal while appearing as a single system to users.
-The machines communicate via **TCP sockets**, exchanging data and executing tasks efficiently.
+This project aims to develop a distributed system where multiple machines in a lab environment collaborate to achieve a common goal while appearing as a single system to users.
+The machines communicate via TCP sockets, exchanging data and executing tasks efficiently.

 The system consists of:
-- A **master server** (handled by `Master.py`), responsible for coordinating tasks.
+- A master server (handled by `Master.py`), responsible for coordinating tasks.
-- **Multiple client machines** (handled by `Worker.py`), executing distributed computations.
+- Multiple client machines (handled by `Worker.py`), executing distributed computations.

 ## Main Functionalities and Execution Phases